sugarcrm/candybean/README.md

 + Use Centralized Database
 + Add assert robustness by adding more assert types or use a global wrapper assert method
 ***

+## RobotiumRC
+For more information about automation with android devices please refer to Voodoo2 internal wiki 'RobotiumRC'